code-red-Marshall/Biometric-Human-Identification/README.md

 2. **Data Preprocessing**: In this section, the dataset is imported and preprocessed.
 The preprocessing steps include dropping unnecessary columns, label encoding, and splitting the dataset into training and testing sets.

 3. **Building the Model**: This section involves building the machine learning model using TensorFlow and Keras.
-The model is a sequential model with multiple dense layers.
+The model is an ANN model with multiple dense layers.

 4. **Training the Model**: In this section, the model is trained using the training data.
 The model's performance is evaluated using accuracy and loss metrics for both training and validation data.